Home

 A weed is classified as any plant that is growing where it is not wanted.
 Even turfgrasses can be considered a weed when they have spread into planters or into neighboring yards.

-The two main weed categories are broadleaf weeds (dicots) and grassy weeds (monocots).
 When these plants first emerge from the soil after germination, monocots will emerge as a single blade while dicots emerge from the soil with two blades.

 There is also another group of lawn weeds called “sedges” that are related to grasses.
 These look very similar to grasses, but are easily distinguished by their triangular stems.

-The broadleaf category contains some of the most commonly recognized weed types.
+The broadleaf weed category contains some of the most commonly recognized weed types.
 Within this group are plants such as dandelions, plantains, chickweed, clover and many other species.

 Grassy weeds contain some of the more difficult weeds to control.
-They include annual bluegrass, crabgrass, foxtails, goosegrass, barnyard grass and sandbur, to name just a few.
-The small groups of sedges contain a few varieties such as purple nutsedge, yellow nutsedge and also hurricanegrass.
+They include annual bluegrass, crabgrass, foxtails, goosegrass, nimblewill, barnyard grass and sandbur, to name just a few.

-Many weeds are annuals and have a one year life cycle.
-This means they will germinate from seed, mature and die within twelve months.
-There are summer annuals and winter annuals.
-Winter annuals will germinate from seed in the fall, survive the winter, mature in the spring and die as the air and soil temperatures heat up in late spring or early summer.
+Winter annuals will germinate from seed in the fall and survive the winter in a seedling or young grass state.
+They resume growth in the spring producing many seeds then die as the air and soil temperatures heat up in late spring or early summer.
 Annual bluegrass, common chickweed, and henbit are examples of winter annuals.

 Summer annuals will germinate from seed in late spring, mature and die in the fall with the first killing frost.
 Crabgrass, sandbur, black medic, prostrate spurge and carpetweed are examples of summer annuals.